 Buses need to be able to run without hold-ups and unhindered by traffic.
-The overall aim of reducing other traffic on the road system, through measures such as road charging, will help buses.
+The overall aim of reducing other traffic on the road system, through different measures, such as road charging, will help buses.
 However, more will need to be done.
 Therefore, every bus route will be assessed to identify specific measures that will help buses run faster and more efficiently.
-Measures including bus lanes, traffic signal priority for buses and introducing restrictions on parking or loading will be considered.
-Furthermore, traffic restraint measures will be introduced to discourage private transport use and encourage people to swap to the bus.
-These will include road charging measures, as currently put forward in the Cambridge area.
+Measures including bus lanes, traffic signal priority for buses and Formatted: Font: 11 pt introducing restrictions on parking or loading will be considered.
+Furthermore, traffic restraint measures will be introduced_explored to discourage private transport use and encourage people to swap to the bus.
+In the Cambridge area, the possibility of These will include road charging measures is, as currently put forward in the Cambridge area.being considered.

-Processes will be put in place to better manage roadworks and temporary road closures, to minimise any impact on bus services and passengers.
+Working with constituent authorities, Pprocesses will be put in place to better manage roadworks and temporary road closures, to minimise any impact on bus services and passengers.